aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/managing-textbox/access-the-text-box-by-the-name/_index.md

 Earlier, text boxes were accessed by index from the [**Worksheet.getTextBoxes()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#getTextBoxes--) collection, but now you can also access the text box by name from this collection.
 This is a convenient and quick way to access your text box if you already know its name.

-The following sample code first creates a text box and assigns it some text and name.
-Then in the next lines, we access the same text box by its name and print its text.
+The following sample code first creates a text box and assigns it some text and a name.
+Then, in the following lines, we access the same text box by its name and print its text.

 ### Node.js code to access the text box by name